derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-31/01/2026 16:26:22 : 3 Database Admins walked into a NoSQL bar.
+01/02/2026 16:27:56 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What does 'Emacs' stand for?
-'Exclusively used by middle aged computer scientists.'
+If you play a Windows CD backwards, you'll hear satanic chanting ... worse still, if you play it forwards, it installs Windows.
 <!-- replace-with-joke ends -->